Quicr/quicr-protocol-spec/protocol.md

  On a successful validation at the Origin server, a `publish_intent_ok` message is returned by the Origin server.
- The `publish_intent_ok` message is sent in response to the PUBLISH_INTENT message, on the server side of the QUIC control stream.
-This message indicates the publisher is authorized for using the intended name provided in the `PUBLISH_INTENT` message.
+ The `publish_intent_ok` message is sent in response to the `quicr_publish_intent_message`, on the server side of the QUIC control stream.
+This message indicates the publisher is authorized for using the intended name provided in  `quicr_publish_intent_message`.

 ```
 quicr_publish_intent_ok_message {